OpenC3/cosmos/docs.openc3.com/docs/guides/logging.md

 ---
 title: Logging
+description: The log files in COSMOS
+sidebar_custom_props:
+  myEmoji: 🪵
 ---

 The COSMOS [Bucket Explorer](../tools/bucket-explorer.md) tool provides a way to browse the COSMOS bucket storage backend whether you are running locally or in a cloud environment.
 Browse to http://localhost:2900/tools/bucketexplorer and you should see the list of buckets at the top: